nextgis/docs_ngcom/source/data_services.rst

 How to publish data using standard protocols
 =========================================================

-:ref:`Web GIS <ngcom_description>` allows to publish uploaded and connected geodata using standard :term:`WFS` и :term:`WMS` protocols.
+:ref:`Web GIS <ngcom_description>` allows to publish uploaded and connected geodata using standard :term:`WFS` and :term:`WMS` protocols.
 In this case Web GIS acts like WFS(WFS-T)/WMS server.

 .. _ngcom_wms_service: